-The accompanying notes on pages 90 to 152 are an integral part of these consolidated financial statements.
+The accompanying notes on pages 12 to 86 are an integral part of these consolidated financial statements.

-Notes to Consolidated Financial Statements

-(in thousands of Russian Roubles)
+Notes to the Consolidated Financial Statements) (Thousands of Russian Roubles)

 1. Principal activities

 These consolidated financial statements include the financial statements of AO UniCredit Bank (hereinafter - the "Bank") and its subsidiary.
 AO UniCredit Bank, its subsidiary and associate are hereinafter collectively referred to as the "Group".